-UPDATE: The bill to establish the DC Green Bank was introduced by Mayor Bowser to the City Council on April 25, 2017 and is making its way through the legislative process.
-Officially known as the District of Columbia Green Finance Authority Establishment Act of 2017, the bill is currently undergoing mark-up by the Committee on Transportation and the Environment.
-Read the Council’s website for more information on the review.
+UPDATE: The bill to establish the DC Green Bank was signed by Mayor Bowser on July 2, 2018.
+Officially known as the District of Columbia Green Finance Authority Establishment Act of 2017, the bill is currently under 30-day congressional review.
+Read the Council’s website for more information on the review and projected law date.

 In the spring of 2017, as part of an initiative to research innovative tools for financing clean energy projects in the District, the Coalition for Green Capital recommended the creation of a “green bank” as a key mechanism to accelerate the deployment of affordable private and public capital for clean energy projects.